How to Prevent Mold Under Flooring: Complete Moisture Protection Guide for Homeowners

 | Test moisture before installation | Ensures safe subfloor conditions |

 Testing moisture before installation helps prevent long-term mold risks.
+Do not install new flooring over a damp subfloor, wet concrete slab, recently flooded underlayment, or padding that has not been fully dried or replaced.
 Moisture testing tools are discussed in detail in our moisture levels that indicate water damage guide.

 Long-Term Inspection Routines to Prevent Mold Under Flooring